Buying a house with a gifted deposit from overseas?

 You will need to also provide documents evidencing how these funds were accrued - Read How to prove source of funds

-If the money that is coming from overseas is from a parent, then they will need to declare whether the money is a:
+If the gifted deposit from overseas is coming from a parent, then they will need to declare whether the money is a gift or a loan.

 Frequently Asked Questions